Ghana has quality to win Africa Cup of Nations in Egypt - Tetteh | Goal.com

-Ghana has quality to win Africa Cup of Nations in Egypt - Tetteh
+Afcon: Ghana has quality to win trophy in Egypt - Samuel Tetteh

 Austria-based Ghana striker Samuel Tetteh has backed the Black Stars to rule the continent at the upcoming Africa Cup of Nations in Egypt.